seaxe left Anglo Saxon History

 seaxe right

-Landscape - Was the sea level in Saxon times at Pevensey 4 to 5 metres higher ?
+Landscape - Was the high tide level in Saxon times at Pevensey at about 4.5 metres ?

 Table of Contents

-A logical discussion of why the sea level in early Anglo Saxon times could have been 4 to 5 metres higher than today
+A logical discussion of why the high tide level in early Anglo Saxon times was about 4 to 5 metres

-This page is designed to show why I believe that the sea level was 4 to 5 metres higher than today, in about 450AD (early Anglo Saxon times)
+This page is designed to show why I believe that the high tide level was at about the 4 to 5 metres mark in about 450AD (early Anglo Saxon times)

 Lets take an area I know - the Pevensey Levels in Sussex - click here if you would like to see a similar argument applied to the Wash.